 Step 3: Second stage MSAC review

-The peer review process results in a ranking of proposed research projects that are shared with the Alzheimer's Association Medical and Scientific Advisory Council, a group of nationally and internationally recognized experts with long and distinguished careers in Alzheimer's and related dementias.
+The peer review process results in a ranking of proposed research projects that are shared with the Alzheimer's Association Medical and Scientific Advisory Group, a group of nationally and internationally recognized experts with long and distinguished careers in Alzheimer's and related dementias.
 MSAC members evaluate peer review commentary and scoring to guide in ensuring fairness and equity of the initial review process to make funding recommendations to the Association.

 This two-stage review process is central to the Alzheimer's Association International Research Grant Program award decisions and is designed to ensure both scientific rigor and fairness to all submitted applications.
 If you are interested in being considered as a reviewer for the Alzheimer's Association International Research Grant Program, please submit your CV to firstname.lastname@example.org.